soxueren/atsd/rule-engine/README.md

 * **Status Filter**.
 Samples are discarded for metrics and entities that are disabled.

-* [Rule Filters](filters.md) ignore samples that do not match a specific metric, entity and filter expression.
+* [Rule Filters](filters.md) ignore samples that do not match a specific metric, entity, or filter expression.

 ### Grouping